Securiityfirst/IAM-Security-Hands-On/EC2-Instance-Profiles/EC2-Instance-Profiles.md

   }'

--Attach a Policy to the Role
+2. Attach a Policy to the Role

 Test case: Allow EC2 access to S3